Kyrylo-Bakumenko/CT_Scan_Detection/README.md

 One of many challenges when deciding upon the optimal NN for a classification task is depth.
 Adding layers has the advantage of identifying more complex features as lower level identifications from previous layers are compounded upon.
 The drawbacks can manifest as vanishing/exploding gradients, saturated accuracy, and overfitting causing deeper models to underperform[^ResNet].

-With residual layers a model should not 'forget' what it has learned in previous layers, allowing deeper models to outperform those more shallow up to a point1.
+With residual layers a model should not 'forget' what it has learned in previous layers, allowing deeper models to outperform those more shallow up to a point[^ResNet].
 I will attempt to identify the optimal model depth by comparing the underfitting/overfitting trade-offs from model depth[^optimal_depth].

 2. Proven Feature Detector